bolaft/diannotator/README.md

 The next entry creates a new label added to the active layer, or creates a new qualifier for the active layer, if applicable.

-#### Rename Tag : `Control R`
+#### Rename : `Control R`

-Updates the name of the label or qualifier used for the active segment, on the active layer.
-All segments annotated with this label or qualifier will be affected.
+Updates the name of the layer, label or qualifier used for the active segment.
+All segments annotated with this layer, label or qualifier will be affected.

 #### Filter : `Control F`